delta-io/delta/docs/source/delta-managed-commit.md

 SET TBLPROPERTIES ('delta.managedCommits.commitOwner-preview' = 'dynamodb', 'delta.managedCommits.commitOwnerConf-preview' = '{\"managedCommitsTableName\": \"<dynamodb_table_name>\",\"dynamoDBEndpoint\": \"<dynamodb_region_endpoint>\"}');
 ```

 .. warning:: The commit that converts a table to a managed commit table goes through the configured `LogStore` directly.
-This means that the multi-cluster write restrictions imposed by the configured `LogStore` implementation still apply.
+This means the multi-cluster write restrictions imposed by the configured LogStore implementation still apply.
 To avoid corruption in filesystems where concurrent commits are not safe, no concurrent commits must be performed when the conversion to managed commits happens.

-.. note:: Instead of specifying the table properties on every table creation, you can specify them as default table properties which will be used for every new table using spark configs.
+.. note:: Instead of specifying the table properties for each table creation, you can set them as default table properties to be used for every new table via Spark configurations.
 To do this, you can set the spark properties `spark.databricks.delta.properties.defaults.managedCommits.commitOwner-preview` and `spark.databricks.delta.properties.defaults.managedCommits.commitOwnerConf-preview`.

 ## Removing the Managed Commit Feature

-The feature can be removed from a Delta table using the `DROP FEATURE` command:
+The feature can be removed from a Delta table by using the `DROP FEATURE` command:

 ```sql
 ALTER TABLE <table-name> DROP FEATURE 'managed-commit-preview' [TRUNCATE HISTORY]